-Sherry Bryan is Professor Emeritus of Architecture.
+Sherry Bryan is Professor Emerita of Architecture.
 Before retiring in 2020 with over 36 years teaching at the UofM, Sherry served as Director of Architecture and Director of Graduate Studies in Architecture and held many committee assignments and other roles within the department, college, and university.

 Sherry holds a professional Master of Architecture degree from Virginia Tech.
-She also holds a MS (Architecture) degree and a BS degree from the University of Memphis.
+She also holds a MS (Architecture) degree and a BSEd degree from the University of Memphis.
 Sherry was awarded a two-year professional development fellowship to study at Virginia Tech including working in the Basel (Switzerland) Studio.

 In 2021, the Professor Sherry Bryan-Hagge Endowed Scholarship was established to honor Sherry and her legacy at the UofM.
-The scholarship is awarded annually to a student in the professional Master of Architecure degree program at the UofM.
+The scholarship is awarded annually to a student in the professional Master of Architecture degree program at the UofM.